 It has to be noted that this CPU is priced at a very friendly rate, making it an incredibly attractive pick for most.
 With the price that this APU has, you get your hands on a CPU with integrated graphics strong enough to run games like GTA V, Valorant, Dota, and even Fortnite on 720p with promising results.
 The frame rate on these games can get even better should you choose to overclock the Ryzen 3 2200G.
 However, it is not exactly overclocking friendly as the temperature can get a bit high and you’ll need a better cooler than what the Wraith Spire is capable of.
 Still, for budget PC builds the Ryzen 3 2200G is a steal.

 It’s easy to admire and get behind the great CPU that the Ryzen 3 2200G is.
-Running on Radeon Vega 8 graphics chip, its graphical prowess is not quite as good as the older 2 APUs mentioned, but its attractive price and overall great performance are a definite plus in its favor.
+Running on Radeon Vega 8 graphics chip, its graphical prowess is not quite as good as the other APUs.
+However, its attractive price and overall great performance are a definite plus in its favor.
 Enjoyable using experience without spending a lot of big bucks is what the Ryzen 3 2200G offers you and there’s no reason to say no to that.

 5. AMD Athlon 200GE

 - 4 threads over a very affordable price